carolinabaptist/AI-Learning-Lab/README.md

 # Session 6  Interactive Music Composition

-Demonstrate AI’s creativity by explaining and teaching the process of song generation using generative AI.
+Demonstrate AI’s creativity by explaining and teaching the process of song generation using generative AI